raviqqe/pen-design/parallel_computation.md

 - Race
 - Join
 - Split
-  - Might not be useful with sophisticated runtime
+  - Might not be necessary with sophisticated runtime

 ## Operations